 - Cool down: Make sure the item is allowed to run through cool down cycle in the dryer.
 Without proper cool down the heated backing may fuse to itself at creased fold-overs in the product.
 If you try to separate these creases the backing may tear.

 - High speed washers / use of a sanitizing setting may cause damage to your bag.
+They can contribute to wear and tear of your product, especially when the vigorous spin cycle and high heat in the sanitation cycle is used.
 Bleach and brightening agents may also harm your bag, so please do not launder your bags with either of these additives.
 I personally wash my bags with clothes / towels after I have rinsed out the bags - this will prevent the buildup of ammonia / odors and allow further use of the bags once you are no longer cloth diapering.

 - Damage caused to the bag due to high heat, or use of additives is not covered under the warranty.